-Three lessons that 30 years in business have taught me
+Three lessons that the last 30 years has taught me

 30 years ago this month, I picked up my first pay-cheque.
 My monthly earnings, once the taxman had taken his slice, were less than £500.